-The Responsible Individual and the Director of Care services will undertake separate planned and unannounced quality assurance visits which will include, listening to children and young people, inspecting the premises, reading the daily events log, reading the records of any complaints and where possible carry out interviews with staff and visitors to inform an opinion on the standard of care being provided.
+The Responsible Individual will undertake planned and unannounced quality assurance visits which will include, listening to children and young people, inspecting the premises, reading the daily events log, reading the records of any complaints and where possible carry out interviews with staff and visitors to inform an opinion on the standard of care being provided.
 The outcomes of those visits will be to identify any necessary corrective actions that may need to be taken and/or to provide positive feedback to the house, children/young people, and staff.

-The Quality of Care review will be completed on a 6 monthly basis primarily by the manager of Willow House.
-The Responsible Individual and Director of Care services will also contribute and will assume responsibility for approval the document which will be available electronically.
-A hard copy may be kept in the Complete Care Plus ltd. offices and in the Willow House office.
+The Quality-of-Care review will be completed on a 6 monthly basis primarily by the Manager of Larch House.
+The Responsible Individual will assume responsibility for approval the document which will be available electronically.
+A hard copy may be kept in the Complete Care Plus ltd. offices and in the Larch House office.